 Other real estate owned consists of properties obtained through foreclosure.
 The adjustment at the time of foreclosure is recorded through the allowance for loan losses.
 Fair value of other real estate owned is based on current independent appraisals.
 Due to the subjective nature of establishing the fair value when the asset is acquired, the actual fair value of the other real estate owned or foreclosed asset could differ from the original estimate.
 If it is determined the fair value declines subsequent to foreclosure, a valuation allowance is recorded through other income.
 Operating costs associated with the assets after acquisition are also recorded as non-interest expense.
 Gains and losses on the disposition of other real estate owned and foreclosed assets are netted and posted to other income.
-Other real estate owned measured at fair value on a non-recurring basis at December 31, 2014, amounted to \$4.7 million.
+Other real estate owned measured at fair value on a non-recurring basis at December 31, 2015, amounted to \$3,083,000.
 Other real estate owned is classified within Level 2 of the fair value hierarchy.

-The following table presents the fair value measurement of assets and liabilities measured at fair value on a nonrecurring basis and the level within the fair value hierarchy in which the fair value measurements fell at December 31, 2014 and December 31, 2013 (in thousands).
+The following table presents the fair value measurement of assets and liabilities measured at fair value on a nonrecurring basis and the level within the fair value hierarchy in which the fair value measurements fell at December 31, 2015 and December 31, 2014 (in thousands).

-Fair Value Measurements Using
+Fair Value Measurements Usin

+Quoted Prices in Significant

+Active Markets Other Significant

+For Observable Unobservable

+Identical Assets Inputs Inputs

-Fair Value À Noted Prices in Active Markets For dentical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Fair Value (Level 1) (Level 2) (Level 3)

-December 31, 2014 -
+December 31, 2015

-Impaired loans \$ 9,560 \$ - \$ 9,560 \$ -
+Impaired loans \$ 10,127 \$ - \$ 10,127 \$ -

-Other real estate owned 4,655 - 4,655 -
+Other real estate owned 3,083 - 3,083 -

-December 31, 2013
+December 31, 2014

-Impaired loans \$ 4,830 \$ - \$ 4,830 \$ -

-Other real estate owned 4,470 - 4,470 -
+Impaired loans \$ 9,560 \$ - \$ 9,560 \$ - Other real estate owned 4,655 - 4,655 -